-This membership base includes the majority of national retail chains, as well as independent retailers, franchisees and other service sector employers.
 Members are drawn from all sub-categories of retail including fashion, groceries, department stores, home wares, hardware, fast food, cafes and personal services like hairdressing and beauty.

-The NRA has represented the interests of retailers and the broader service sector for almost 100 years.
-Its aim is to help Australian retail businesses grow.
+The NRA has represented the interests of retailers and the broader service sector for almost 100 years and has the core aim of assisting Australian retail businesses grow.